Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

-It may not seem like the likeliest of states to struggle under the weight of the nation’s drug epidemic, but Delaware is indeed facing its own crisis, which has only intensified in recent years.
-Between 2011 and 2021, the state’s drug overdose death rate tripled, jumping from 17.6 per 100,000 people in 2011 to 54 in 2021—significantly higher than the national average of 32.4 deaths for every 100,000 people as of 2021.
+Delaware faces a severe substance abuse crisis that has intensified dramatically in recent years.
+Between 2011 and 2021, the state’s drug overdose death rate tripled, jumping from 17.6 per 100,000 people to 54 per 100,000, significantly higher than the national average of 32.4 deaths per 100,000 as of 2021.

 Steps to Becoming Certified as a Substance Abuse Counselor in Delaware